egagli/wet_snow_threshold_localization/README.md

     * FCF: ?
     * Snow classification: https://nsidc.org/data/nsidc-0768/versions/1
     * Snow cover (snow / no snow): https://planetarycomputer.microsoft.com/dataset/modis-10A1-061 (or 8 day)
-  * loop over a bunch of areas, multiple years, save a bunch of these
+  * loop over a bunch of areas, multiple years, save a bunch of these as zarr files?
+      * scene selection criteria
+         * global? what are the extents of our individual datasets
   * questions to consider
     * reference scene
       * time span?